Protik49/Real-Time-Operating-Systems-RTOS-/README.md

    - Safety certification standards

 ## Conclusion
+The ongoing evolution of Real-Time Operating Systems highlights their indispensable role in modern computing infrastructure.
+As technology advances and application demands grow, RTOS continues to adapt and innovate, ensuring reliable and deterministic operation in critical systems.

 Real-Time Operating Systems continue to evolve and adapt to new technological challenges.
 Their importance in critical applications makes them an essential component of modern embedded systems.
 As we move towards more connected and automated systems, the role of RTOS will only grow more significant.